-You can use any of the following accepted forms of photo ID when voting at a polling station.
+You can use any of the following accepted forms of photo ID listed below when voting at a polling station.

 You will only need to show one form of photo ID.
 It needs to be the original version and not a photocopy.

 - Passport issued by the UK, any of the Channel Islands, the Isle of Man, a British Overseas Territory, an EEA state or a Commonwealth country

 - Driving licence issued by the UK, any of the Channel Islands, the Isle of Man, or an EEA state (this includes a provisional driving licence)

 - A Blue Badge